pareshg18/Customer-Segmentation/README.md

 # Customer-Segmentation

+As the name suggests, this project is about dividing the customer group into different segments.
+The idea is to group customers who share similar characteristics.
+How these groups are formed are based on business objectives and the data available.
+Through this project we can derive insights into Customer LifeTime Value, Purchase Channel and Product proclivities, so a business can tap into the information to guide future decisions.

 Identifying high value customers and low value of customers of an online retail store using RFM modelling

 # Data